krishnapriya-n/fitness_tracker/README.md

 ## Features

-- **Home Page**: Users can input their personal information, such as age range, height, weight, and daily calorie goal.
+- **Home Page**: Users can input their carbs, protein and fats goal.
+- **Macro Tracker**: Helps users keep track of their macronutrients (carbs, fats, proteins).
 - **Exercise Tracker**: Allows users to log and track their exercises.
-- **Macro Tracker**: Helps users keep track of their macronutrients (carbs, fats, proteins).
 - **AI Chatbot**: Provides fitness-related advice and answers questions via a conversational interface.
 - **Water Tracker**: Enables users to track their daily water intake.
 - **Sleep Tracker**: Tracks users' sleep patterns and quality.